 5. Non attachment/Letting go

-It is also letting things and people go.
-Allowing things to flow as they will.
+Letting go means letting things and people go and allowing things to flow as they will.

 Without trust, life can feel lonely, scary, or unfair.
 We feel alone in a cold and uncaring universe.

-Books/practices that have helped me to develop trust: Radical acceptance, by Tara Brach.
+Books/practices that have helped me to develop trust: Trust by Iylana Vanzant.

-If Tranquility could speak, she would say: ‘All is well.’
+If tranquillity could speak, she would say: ‘All is well.’

-Books/practices that have helped me the most with developing tranquility: The Obstacle is the Way, by Ryan Holiday.
+Books/practices that have helped me the most with developing tranquillity: The Obstacle is the Way, by Ryan Holiday.

 Courage is the ability to place our fears and feelings to one side, and see something through.
 For a few, it is the absence of fear – for most, it’s the willingness to act despite fear.

-Without courage we feel powerless, repeatedly taking the path of least resistance.
-It might feel comfortable now, but in the long term it doesn’t make us happy.
+Without courage we feel powerless and repeatedly choose the path of least resistance.

 Part of having discipline is developing focus.
 Focus says: ‘I will ignore distractions, ignore the thousand different trivial things, and put all my energy in the most important thing.
 I will tame my mind’.